Grading system in Canada: Ontario, Alberta, Quebec, Nova Scotia, Saskatchewan and British Columbia

 2. Canada grading scale 2: GPA out of 9.0

-Less common but still used in certain Canadian institutions, the GPA scale of 9.0 provides a broader range of values to differentiate between various levels of performance.
-This scale may use different letter grades and grade points compared to the 4.0 scale, and the calculation method remains similar – the average of grade points earned in all courses taken.
+Less common in certain Canadian institutions, the GPA scale of 9.0 provides a broader range of values to differentiate between various levels of performance.
+This scale may use different letter grades and grade points compared to the 4.0 scale, but the calculation method remains similar – the average grade points earned in all courses is taken.

 Grading systems in different Canadian provinces

 The Canada grading system is not standardised across the country.
-Each province and territory has its own education system and may use slightly different grading criteria.
-Here are some of the grading systems in different Canadian provinces:
+Each province has its education system and uses different grading criteria.
+Here are some grading systems in different Canadian provinces:

 1. Grading system in Alberta

-The grading system in Alberta is based on a percentage grading scale and provides a consistent and fair way to measure students' knowledge and skills across different schools and classrooms.
+The grading system in Alberta is based on a percentage grading scale and provides a consistent way to measure students' knowledge and skills.

 In Alberta, the grading system is based on a scale of 0 to 100, with 50 being the minimum passing grade.
-The grading scale is broken down into letter grades, with A being the highest grade and F being the lowest grade.
+The grading scale is broken down into letter grades, with A being the highest and F being the lowest grades.
 The letter grades are as follows:

 Percentages to letter grades Alberta